Primary PE & Sport Premium

 - Underspend from this year can be carried over to 20-21 academic year.
 Your online report must set out the amount being carried forward and give brief reasons for this underspend.

-- Deadline of 31st March 2021 to spend any under-spends carried over
+- Deadline extension until the end of this academic year alongside your 20-21 expenditure to spend any under-spends carried over